Pasta Salad with Sun-Dried Tomatoes, Basil and Parmesan features fresh herbs, grape tomatoes, kalamata olives and Parmesan Cheese.

 - 1 cup Feta cheese, optional, in place of the Parmesan or in addition.

-- In a blender or food processor (my preference), combine sundried tomatoes, garlic, salt, pepper, and vinegar until tomatoes are chopped.
-Continue blending while drizzling in olive oil until mixed well.
+- In a blender or food processor (my preference), combine 7 ounces sun-dried tomatoes, 6 cloves garlic, salt, pepper, and 3 Tablespoon vinegar until tomatoes are chopped.
+Continue blending while drizzling in cup olive oil until mixed well.

-- Cook pasta according to package directions.
+- Cook 16 ounces pasta according to package directions.
 Drain and rinse with cold water until no longer hot.

 - Pour ⅔ of the dressing over the pasta.
-Add olives and toss together.
-Add remaining ingredients, tossing together and adding more dressing until the salad is coated to your liking (I use it all).
+Add ¾ cup olives and toss together.
+Add 2 cup cherry tomatoes, 1 cup fresh basil, 1 ½ cups Parmesan, and 1 cup feta, tossing together and adding more dressing until the salad is coated to your liking (I use it all).

 - Serve on a big platter with an extra sprinkling of Parmesan cheese.

 - This is an excellend side pasta but is substantial enough to be a meatless main dish.